GfellerLab/MixTCRviz/README.md

     `install.packages("../MixTCRviz_1.0.tar.gz", repos=NULL)` <br />

-You may be prompted to install some packages (e.g., ggplot2).
+You may be prompted to install some packages (e.g., ggplot2, ggseqlogoMOD).
+The ggseqlogoMOD needs to be installed from https://github.com/GfellerLab/ggseqlogo

 ### Testing the INSTALLATION: